why south georgia?

 In addition with a day in the Falkland Islands you might add close-up experiences with:

-Two 14-night departures are planned for the coming season: October 26 - November 9, 2019, aboard the Akademik Sergey Vavilov - our favorite Polar expedition ship, and November 7 - 21, 2019, aboard the RCGS Resolute - the most deluxe of the Polar vessels we work with. .
+November 7 - 21, 2019, aboard the RCGS Resolute - the most deluxe of the Polar vessels we work with.

-November rates start at $14,995 per person in a twin cabin with private bath.
-Charter flights from Santiago to the Falkland Islands, via Punta Arenas (although not stopping there), at an additional $995 per person.
+Rates start at $14,995 per person in a twin cabin with private bath.
+Charter flights from Santiago to the Falkland Islands are an additional $995 per person.

 Please call or e-mail if you would like detailed itinerary information, cabin availability, or to join South Georgia In-depth!